Visiting the Collection

-We can support your booked visit to the National Portrait Gallery Collection with your self-directed group through a range of resources.
+You are welcome to visit the Gallery as a self-directed group.
+All self-directed visits must be booked in advance.
+We can support your booked self-directed group visit to the National Portrait Gallery Collection through a range of resources.

 Visiting our Temporary Exhibitions and Displays